jfriedly/bedrocklinux-website/markdown/introduction.md

 - You can do a distro-upgrade (Debian 5 to 6, Ubuntu 12.04 to 12.10, etc),
   *live, with almost no downtime*.
 No need to stop your apache server, reboot, configure things while the server is down, etc.
-- If a distro-upgrade breaks anything, no problem - the old release's program and settings can still be there, ready to go to pick up what it was doing before the distro-upgrade broke anything.
+- If a distro-upgrade breaks anything, no problem - the old release's programs and settings can still be there, ready to go to pick up what it was doing before the distro-upgrade broke anything.
 - Minimal stress from any given package failing to work - just use one from